The GNL Story

 THE PASSIONATE SEARCH FOR THE MOST INNOVATIVE SHOE SOLE.

 Jürg's wife Patty grew up in Florida, so the couple and their son Eric spent a lot of time in the Sunshine State.
-It was also there that Jürg had his eureka moment in search of the ultimate shoe sole.
+It was there that Jürg had his eureka moment in search of the ultimate shoe sole.

 GNL Skizze von Schuhsohle

-An idea comes to life
+An idea is brought to life

 GNL TODAY